status-im/nimbus-eth2/docs/the_nimbus_book/src/validator-client.md

 # Run a separate validator client

 !!! warning
-    This feature is currently in BETA - we are still testing it and implementation details may change in response to community feedback. **We strongly advise against using it on mainnet** - your validators may get slashed
+    Some features of the validator client, such as the metrics server, are currently in BETA and details may change in response to community feedback.
+Please consult the `--help` screen for more details.

 By default, Nimbus integrates the validator client into the main beacon node process - this is a simple, safe and efficient way to run a validator.